Metal and Stone Lamp (Conical) |

 Product Description

-The Phantom Hands re-edition is based on the prototype version at No. 11.
-The solid stone base has been replaced with a lightweight composite stone, developed as a result of experiments with stone and concrete aggregates by the Phantom Hands R&D team.
-The metal components of the lamp are machined from aluminium and the lamp is available in a clear natural finish or an anodised black finish.
+In keeping with contemporary needs, the solid granite is replaced with a lightweight composite stone, developed as a result of experiments with stone and concrete aggregates by the Phantom Hands R&D team.
+The original galvanised iron metal components with machined stainless steel and aluminium.
+The lamp is available is a clear natural finish or a black powder coated finish.

 Product Specification